 You can also click on the number to view the associated dependencies in detail.

 The details of the associated dependencies, which include:

-- Dependency type, which is the relationship that is defined by the issue links configured in the plan or in Jira Software
+- Dependency type, which is the relationship that is defined by the issue links configured in either Portfolio for Jira or Jira

-- The issue details, status, and assignee of the dependency
+- The issue details, status, and assignee of dependency

 - Lead time, which is the number of days between the end of a blocking issue, and the start date of the issue that's being blocked

 The external dependencies that an issue in the plan may have.
-In the example above, ADR-19 (an issue in the plan) is blocked by PLAT-5, which is not included in the plan.
+In the example above, WEB-23 (an issue in the plan) is blocked by TIS-25, which is not included in the plan.
 This helps you monitor any blockers that impact any work outside of your plan.

 Filter for the dependencies for the specific issue you're viewing.
 When you click the filter link, the corresponding dependent issues will be displayed in the roadmap view.